jayoharedee/comp1231/labs/week-12/index.md

 ```

 ## Deleting Cookies
-As we're working with a weird string/object thing, we have a few advantages over just using a string to store the key/pai values.
+We have a few advantages using a string to store our key/pair values.
 When we set our cookies, we're assigning key/value pairs including a `;` to terminate the cookie, we can also pass some additional parameters for the security of our document.

 Here are some of the attributes that can be included
   * path=path;